 First let’s start with what is ergonomics in the workplace?
 It is the science of designing the workplace while keeping in mind the capabilities and limitations of the worker.
 When we improve the workplace ergonomics, it reduces the risk factors that lead to musculoskeletal injuries and allows for improved performance and productivity.
 Many large office environments will have a team in place to perform ergonomic assessments for staff members and invest in modifying the workspace to help the employees.

 But what happens when we can no longer work from this well designed work station?
 How do we deal with working on a different device when we must work from home?
+Is there a way to change our home office ergonomics?

 There are 2 approaches that we can take to this dilemma and improve our home office ergonomics: